Aciphex; AcipHex Sprinkle

 - Sore throat.

 - Open capsule and sprinkle contents on soft food (applesauce, fruit or veggie baby food, or yogurt).
 You may also empty contents into a little bit of liquid (infant formula, apple juice, children’s electrolyte drink).
 The food or liquid must be at or lower than room temperature.
-Give within 15 minutes of mixing.
+Take within 15 minutes of mixing.
 Do not store the mixture for later use.
-Granules must not be chewed or crushed.
+Do not chew or crush granules.

 - Store at room temperature.